Using Hidden Fields

 How to add Hidden Fields to your typeform

 1. Open your typeform from your workspace.
 On the right panel, click Logic.
 You can now see the Personalize with data option.
 Click this to go to Hidden Fields:

 2. Click Hidden Fields, and a new dialog will open where you can add your Hidden Fields:

 3. Click the suggested hidden fields to add them, or + Add new field to create your own, then type in what you want to call it:

-Click the + button again to add more Hidden Fields as required, then hit Save.
+Click the + Add new field button again to add more of your own Hidden Fields as required, then hit Save.

 4. Your Hidden Fields will be added to your typeform's share URL once you have published it.
 To see them, head to the Share panel: